Emnabz909/group1.Romi_line_follower/README.md

 This class is mostly used to ease the transition code from our BNO055 to our I2C bus.
 We were having trouble reading the data from our IMU, and adding this class has made it easier to do so.

 ### task_share
+This task is used to communicate data between our taskes without the risk of data corruption.

 ### cotask
+This task is used to create a cooperative mulitasking system.
+This will allow our tasks to act as generators and will also create a scheduler to run our tasks at based of our desired needs.

 ## Tasks
 Our code consists of one single task which is follow_track.
 This is because all that we are doing is constantly checking and updating the duty cycle for our motors based on the readings from our line sensors.
 Our plan was to have multiple states including the states that can handle the wall obstacle and returning to to zero position, but unfortunately our Romi hardware stopped working the night before our demo when we were working on that code.
 This is detailed further in [Bricking the Hardware](#bricking-the-hardware).